NicoHood/HID/Readme.md

 Installation Leonardo/Micro/Uno/Mega
 ====================================
-Download the library and install like you are used to.
+Download the library and install like you are used to (access the examples and save the firmware).
 Then **move and replace** all files from "HID_Source" to the folder that matches your Arduino IDE version to one of these paths
 (depending on your version):
 ```